Last updated March 1st, 2023

 Backgrounds play an important role in memorial card design as they determine the overall look of the card.
 The backgrounds usually fall into one of those four categories: Scenic, Floral, Religious, Celtic/Irish.

-In custom designed cards backgrounds related to the deceased can be used.
-Those show locality, hobby, sport, occupation etc.
+In custom designed cards you can use backgrounds related to the deceased.
+You can show locality, hobby, sport, occupation etc.

 Our approach to backgrounds